 - Copy of I-94

 - Take placement test (unless previously waived)

-If you wish to take ESL classes before you enroll in any of our degree, diploma, or certificate programs, you can contact the ESL Coordinator at 828-286-3636 ext.
-273. ESL classes are offered through our Continuing Education Department and are therefore considered separate from degree, diploma, or certificate programs.
+If you wish to take ESL classes before you enroll in any of our degree, diploma, or certificate programs, you can contact the ESL Coordinator at 828-395-1489.
+ESL classes are offered through our Continuing Education Department and are therefore considered separate from degree, diploma, or certificate programs.
 None of the steps noted above are required for taking classes in our Continuing Education Department.

 Permanent Resident - For students who either have an active application for residency to the USA on file with the Department of Homeland Security (DHS), or those who have received their green card.
 Tuition rates may be either in or out-of-state, depending on the student’s circumstance and ability to prove eligibility.
 In addition to the general admission requirements noted above, you must also submit:

 - Copy of the “notice of action” sent to you from DHS regarding your application for residency or a copy of your valid green card

 - *Completed North Carolina residency application (please contact Admissions at 828-395-1442 to have one sent to you)